tophefo/IpCamera/README.md

 If this binding becomes popular, I can look at extending the framework to support:

-+ Auto find and setup cameras on your network.
++ Auto find and setup cameras across your network.

-+ ONVIF alarms
++ ONVIF alarms (hopefully a Java Onvif library get released that makes this easy, a few are improving at the moment)

 + PTZ methods for continuous move.
+Not a priority as the delay between a command sent and the camera moving makes this not desirable over absolute move commands.

++ PTZ preset locations.
+May be a good idea for cameras that do not work with absolute move.

 + 1 and 2 way audio.
+Keen to add this at some point for talking with people at my front door.

 + FTP/NAS features to save the images and delete old files for camera that do not have this feature built in.
+Not a priority for me as all my cameras have these features built in.